jonmarcello/ev_car_code/README.md

 - [ ] Calculate Current
 - [ ] Display Battery Percent Remaining on bar
 - [ ] Change Battery Percent text to AMP Hours

+## Future Ideas
+- [ ] Gradually increase/decrease speed every speed up or slow down
+- [ ] Come out of coast using a curve function instead of linearlly accelerating back to the previous speed